Endometriosis

 Endometriosis sometimes gets better by itself, but it can get worse if it's not treated.
 One option is to keep an eye on symptoms and decide to have treatment if they get worse.

-Support from self-help groups, such as Endometriosis UK, can be very useful if you're learning how to manage the condition.
+Support from self-help groups can be very useful if you're learning how to manage the condition.
+You can find information and links to these on Endometriosis.Cymru or Endometriosis UK.

 Pain medication